Send your enquiry.

 - You are not in control of the asset

 - The asset does not have a value of £50,000 or above

 - The investigating authority has not made full and frank disclosure

 If you have been made subject to an Unexplained Wealth Order, you need immediate legal advice.
 Time is critical in these cases.
 If you fail to respond, the asset is presumed to have been acquired via ill-gotten means.
 It will then be subject to POCA proceedings, in which the UK government authorities take control of the asset.

-At Ashmans Solicitors, we can draft a statement of response on your behalf.
-This will work to show that you have done nothing wrong and that you acquired the asset via legitimate proceeds.
+At Ashmans Solicitors, we can draft a response statement on your behalf.
+This will show that you have done nothing wrong and acquired the asset via legitimate proceeds.
 If needed, we will compile evidence from across the globe, working with third parties to establish your innocence.